Enalean/tuleap-documentation-en/languages/en/administration-guide/files-structure.rst

 File name pattern: ``ftp_xferlog_YYYYMMDD.log``

-This file contain the ftp access logs (upload and download) to the Tuleap site.
+This file contains the ftp access logs (upload and download) to the Tuleap site.
 It is generated daily by the logrotate script of ftp (see :ref:`log-files` section).
 It is basically a copy of the FTP log file /var/log/xferlog.